 Common signs of an SLD in writing (dysgraphia)

-Dyscalculia is more than just 'trouble with maths', it is a difficulty grasping fundamental numerical concepts.
+Dyscalculia is more than just 'trouble with maths', it is a difficulty grasping very basic numerical concepts.

 Common signs of an SLD in maths (dyscalculia)